igivotron/SandBox-2170/README.md

 ## Overview

 This project implements 2D Delaunay triangulation using a robust Bowyer Watson algorithm with optimized point ordering via Hilbert Curve combining C implementations with Python bindings for performance and ease to use.
+Using Delaunay triangulation, we are also capable of implementing its dual graph, the Voronoi Cells Algorithm.

 ## Project Structure